 Basic Dictionary Wifi Attack

 The tool of choice for 'testing', somebody else's Wifi password, is the tried and tested Aircrack-ng utility installed with Kali.
-I'll be using a Asus Zenbook 301LA with the built in wifi adapter.
+I'll be using an Asus Zenbook 301LA with the built-in wifi adapter.

 From Terminal session as a user type 'ip address'

 airmon-ng check kill

 IP address and make a note of the adapter, it would normally be 'wlan0', but it can change to 'wlan0mon' if 'airmon-ng start' had previously run.
 Running 'airmon-ng stop wlan0mon' will reset the wireless adapter back to wlan0 then execute the service network-manager start.
 If all else fails take the Microsoft approach and reboot.

 To start monitor mode type 'airmon-ng start wlan0mon'

 Listed will be the reachable SSID's and the 802.11 beacon frames